What are hiring managers looking for in an HR candidate?

 The best place to find what the hiring manager is looking for is within the job description.
 Here is where they will list the general responsibilities and personal attributes of the individual they want to hire.

-When reading through the job description, be sure to spot keywords which you can draw into your cover letter and CV.
+When reading through the job description, be sure to spot keywords that you can draw into your cover letter and CV.
 For example, an HR advisor role may list “provide proactive support to the management team” as a key responsibility.
 Here, the keyword phrase you should pick out and include in your application is “provide proactive support”.

 It often helps to print out the job description and highlight the main areas.
 Once you have these main areas, attach an example of where you’ve demonstrated this.
 It can help bolster your application if you draw upon your experience to prove how great you are for the job.